raguay/MyAlfred/README.md

 Configure Hammerspoon with the configuration file that this workflow needs.
 The original is backed up into the users home directory as hs.orig.

+**hs:upgrade**

+This just installs the alfred.lua file to the Hammerspoon directory.
+This effectively upgrades all functionality without messing with user created functionality.

 **hs:reload**

 This tells Hammerspoon to reload the configuration file.